Pecan pie: Sawdust pie

 Sawdust Pie consists of an egg-batter filling with coconut, graham cracker crumbs and pecans, topped with whipped cream and sliced bananas.
 This pie originated in the late 1800s from Patti's Restaurant in Grand Rivers, Kentucky.
 The name is due to the texture of the pie filling.

 Transparent pie

 There are many variations of transparent pie recipes, but one version is a regular pecan pie recipe with pecans omitted, and vanilla replaced with nutmeg or lemon juice.
 This pie can be served at room temperature or chilled, but when it is served at room temperature it looks transparent.

 Whiskey chocolate chip

 In this pie, chocolate chips and a few teaspoons of Jack Daniel whiskey are added.

+Retail sales

+In the United States, pecan pies are sold at bakeries, cafes, farmers markets, and grocery stores.